mariodavid/mariodavid.github.io/_posts/2015-11-18-cuba-filters-the-fast-food-of-business-software.md

 The bottom line of this second objection is, that the limit is not at the point you might think of after reading my last [blog post](http://www.road-to-cuba-and-beyond.com/the-generic-filter-in-cuba-platform-excel-filters-on-steorids/).
 Instead it is broader and includes much more filter use cases.

-## If you think it's fast food, than at least it's a delicios one
+## If you think it's fast food, than at least it's a delicious one

 If we really want to stick to the fast food analogy (and i want - on that one you can be sure), lets say it like Jules Winnfield in Pulp Fiction did: